Sirajuddin of Perlis: Social contributions

-Tuanku Syed Sirajuddin is renowned for his dedication towards his people and takes great interest in education.
+Sirajuddin is known for his dedication towards his people and takes an interest in education.
 With the establishment of the Tuanku Syed Putra Foundation in 1986, many Perlis students have been able to further their studies locally and abroad.
 Tuanku Syed Sirajuddin is the Chairman of this foundation.

-Tuanku Syed Sirajuddin became directly involved in religious affairs when he was appointed President of the Islamic Council of Perlis by the late Almarhum Tuanku Syed Putra, the then ruler of Perlis, Tuanku Syed Sirajuddin is especially concerned that the religious affairs of the state are based on the 'Ahlis Sunnah Waljamaah' doctrine.
+Tuanku Syed Sirajuddin became directly involved in religious affairs when he was appointed President of the Islamic Council of Perlis by Tuanku Syed Putra.
+Tuanku Syed Sirajuddin is especially concerned that the religious affairs of the state are based on the 'Ahlis Sunnah Waljamaah' doctrine.
 In this regard, Tuanku Syed Sirajuddin is constantly in touch with the religious leaders of Perlis.